TheWarlockRises/WavFileSteganographyCS4463/README.md

 The executable file (wavfilestego.exe) can be found directly in the wavfilestego directory.

 ## Execution
 The executable was created with PyInstaller.
+Use python -m PyInstaller wavfilestego.py if accessing from GitHub.

 No command line arguments are required for the program.
 There are 9 training folders and 9 testing folders that contain WAV files.
 There is a .csv file for each folder that labels the file